Alexander Gustafsson vs Daniel Cormier, Can he win?

 Daniel Cormier vs Alexander Gustafsson

-The old sports cliché of ‘anything can happen’ aside there is still several reasons.
+The old sports cliché of ‘anything can happen’ aside there are still several reasons.
 Why there is no guarantee of a DC win against the towering swede.

 Cormier Holds the Advantage